Moore Kuehn, PLLC Encourages I - GuruFocus.com

 NEW YORK, Aug.
-23, 2022 (GLOBE NEWSWIRE) -- Moore Kuehn, PLLC, a securities law firm located on Wall Street, is investigating whether certain officers and directors of Talkspace, Inc. ( TALK) breached their fiduciary duties to shareholders.
+23, 2022 /PRNewswire/ -- Moore Kuehn, PLLC, a securities law firm located on Wall Street, is investigating whether certain officers and directors of Lottery.com, Inc. (NASDAQ: LTRY) breached their fiduciary duties to shareholders.

-According to a federal securities lawsuit, Talkspace insiders caused the company to make false and/or misleading statements and/or failed to disclose, among other things, that (i) Talkspace was experiencing significantly increased online advertising costs in its B2C business since the start of 2021; (ii) Talkspace was experiencing lower conversion rates in its online advertising in its B2C business; (iii) Talkspace was experiencing increased customer acquisition costs and more tepid B2C demand than represented to investors; (iv) Talkspace was suffering from ballooning customer acquisition costs and worsening growth and gross margin trends; (v) Talkspace had overvalued its accounts receivables from certain of its health plan clients in its B2B business, which amounts required adjustment downward; and (vi) as a result, Talkspace's 2021 financial guidance was not achievable and lacked any reasonable basis in fact.
+According to a federal securities lawsuit, Lottery.com insiders caused the company to make false and/or misleading statements and/or failed to disclose that: (i) the Company lacked adequate internal accounting controls; (ii) the Company lacked adequate internal controls over financial reporting, including but not limited to those pertaining to revenue recognition and the reporting of cash; (iii) the Company was not in compliance with state and federal laws governing the sale of lottery tickets; and (iv) as a result, the Company's public statements were materially false and misleading at all relevant times.

+On July 6, 2022, Lottery.com disclosed that an internal investigation, conducted by independent counsel, had uncovered "instances of non-compliance with state and federal laws concerning the state in which tickets are procured as well as order fulfillment" and "issues pertaining to the Company's internal accounting controls."
+Accordingly, on June 30, 2022, the Board terminated the Company's President, Treasurer, and Chief Financial Officer Ryan Dickinson.

-If you currently own TALK please contact Justin Kuehn, Esq. by email at [email protected] or telephone at (212) 709-8245.
+If you own LTRY please contact Justin Kuehn, Esq. by email at [email protected] or telephone at (212) 709-8245.
 There is no cost to you.
 Moore Kuehn is a New York-based law firm with attorneys representing investors and consumers.
 Please visit http://www.moorekuehn.com/practice/new-york-shareholder-derivative-litigation/

 Attorney advertising.
 Prior results do not guarantee similar outcomes.